-Our eyelid wipe was developed for people who require a great product.
+Our Platinum Eyelid Wipe was developed for people who require a great product.
 To wipe, scrub, or cleanse the eyelid is a serious proposition.
-Use Digital Heat!
+Go Platinum!

-Unlike the traditional eyelid wipes that are scented, or, so surfactant loaded they require rinsing, the Digital Heat eyelid wipe is designed with chemical engineering technology.
+Unlike the traditional eyelid wipes that are scented, or, so surfactant loaded they require rinsing, the Platinum Eyelid Wipe is designed with chemical engineering technology.
 You wipe, scrub, or cleanse away blepharitis crust or oily debri without rinse.